I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/ns-wdfdevice-_wdf_device_state.md

 ## Members

+`Size`

+The size, in bytes, of this structure.

 `Disabled`

 A <a href="..\wudfddi_types\ne-wudfddi_types-_wdf_tri_state.md">WDF_TRI_STATE</a>-typed value that, if set to <b>WdfTrue</b>, indicates that the device is disabled.
 For more information about the <b>WDF_TRI_STATE</b> type, see the following Remarks section.